marcominerva/HangfireSample/README.md

-# HangfireSample
+# Hangfire Sample
-A collection of samples about using Hangfire in a Web API application
+A collection of samples about using [Hangfire](https://www.hangfire.io/) in a Web API application